 Even though I didn’t end up having the birth I’d hoped for I still think that Red Raspberry Leaf tea definitely had some good effects on me.
 I healed really quickly after the Cesarean and had no pelvic floor issues.
 I’ve also had a constant and plentiful supply of milk, even now 20 months later.
 Although now I’m kind of wishing it would dry up as weaning a toddler is proving a lot harder than I’d imagined, but that’s another story.

 This herbal tea has been used by women for centuries and as long as it’s used correctly it can be very beneficial.
-Just make sure you buy an organic version that isn’t mixed with any other herbs, like this one from Myrtle & Maude.
+Just make sure you buy an organic version that isn’t mixed with any other herbs.